fBoatengs/Stroke_Dataset_Analysis_with_R-Shiny/README.md

-# Stroke Dataset Analysis with Shiny
+# Stroke Dataset Analysis with R-Shiny
 Stroke is a type of cardiovascular disease, with two types: ischemic and hemorrhagic stroke.
 It is the second leading cause of death and the third leading cause of disability globally.
 In 2016, 10.2% of total deaths were due to stroke.
 Approximately 15 million individuals worldwide experience a stroke each year, with 5 million deaths and 5 million permanent disabilities.
 Risk factors include high blood pressure, high cholesterol, tobacco use, diabetes, physical inactivity, unhealthy diet, harmful use of alcohol, kidney disease, and obesity.

 This repository contains a Shiny project that analyzes the Stroke dataset.
 The project consists of three tabs that provide different functionalities: